 Sir Laurie Magnus is a senior adviser at Evercore Partners.
 He has over 40 years of experience in the corporate finance advisory business, initially at Samuel Montagu & Co Limited (subsequently HSBC Investment Bank) and then successively at Phoenix Securities, Donaldson Lufkin & Jenrette, Credit Suisse First Boston and Lexicon Partners (latterly as Chairman before it merged with Evercore Partners in 2011).

-He is Chairman of JP Morgan Multi-Asset Trust plc and Pantheon International Participations plc as well as a non-executive director of Fidelity Japanese Trust plc.
+He is Chairman of The City of London Investment Trust plc and Pantheon International plc.

-In the not for profit sector, he is Chairman of Historic England (formerly known as English Heritage), Chairman of Windsor Leadership Trust and a Trustee of the English Heritage Trust and Allchurches Trust.
+In the not for profit sector, he is Chairman of Historic England, Chairman of Windsor Leadership Trust and a Trustee of the English Heritage Trust.

 Chris was appointed to the Board in May 2019.
 He is currently a Non-Executive Director of EIG plc and EIO plc, and a Director of the Insurance Board of Lloyds Banking Group and of Tokio Marine Kiln.